DSC8563_1.jpg

 Do you already train regularly every week?

-If you're an avid fitness enthusiast, you shouldn't have trouble incorporating skipping rope into your current routine.
-But that doesn't mean you should start using the rope every day right away.
+If you are an avid fitness enthusiast, you should have no trouble integrating the skipping rope into your current routine.
+However, this doesn't mean that you should start using the rope every day straight away.

 Even if you train regularly, you should gradually incorporate the rope into your training.
-You need to give the muscles and connective tissues in your legs time to adjust to the new stresses that jumping rope brings.
+You need to give the muscles and connective tissue in your legs time to adapt to the new stresses that jumping rope entails.

 If you're a beginner, this is even more important.
-We've seen many new jumpers catching their excitement and starting their journey with daily hour-long training sessions.
-Most of the time this ends in an injury.
+We've seen many new jumpers get caught up in their excitement and start their journey with daily, hour-long training sessions.
+More often than not, this ends in injury.

-You should start slowly with a low overall weekly training volume and gradually increase it as you find your muscles adjusting to the exertion.
+You should start slowly with an overall low weekly training volume and increase it bit by bit when you notice that your muscles are getting used to the strain.

 Always listen to what your body is telling you.
-If he signals you to rest, listen to him.
-It's better to take a day off here and there than to be sidelined for a few weeks or even months because of an injury.
+If it signals to you that you should rest, then listen to it.
+It's better to take a day off here and there than to have to take a break for a few weeks or even months due to an injury.

 How well do I currently jump rope?